-Clustered residential developments are not permitted in the RR1 or RR2 zoning district.
-Clustered residential developments are residential developments in which groups or clusters of dwelling units may be located on adjoining individual building lots which may be smaller than the required minimum lot size for the zoning district in which they are located but within which land is set aside as open space, so long as the following requirements are satisfied:
+Clustered residential developments are not permitted in the RR1 or RR2 zoning districts.
+Clustered residential developments are residential developments in which groups or clusters of dwelling units may be located on adjoining individual building lots which may be smaller than the required minimum lot size for the zoning district in which they are located but within which land is set aside as open space common open space, so long as the following requirements are satisfied:

-A. Minimum lot size.
+- A. Minimum lot size.
 If the lots are connected to the public water and sewer systems, the minimum lot size for each single-family dwelling shall be 30,000 square feet and for each duplex dwelling shall be 40,000 square feet.
 If the lots are connected to the public water system but not the public sewer system, the minimum lot size for each single-family dwelling shall be 45,000 square feet and 60,000 square feet for each duplex.
-If the lots are not connected to the public water and sewer system, the minimum lot size for each single-family dwelling shall be 60,000 square feet and for each duplex dwelling shall be 80,000 square feet.
+If the lots are not connected to the public water and sewer system, the minimum lot size for each single-family dwelling shall be 60,000 square feet and for each duplex dwelling shall be 80,000 square feet. - B. Setback.
+Setback requirements for a clustered residential development shall be the same as those required in the zoning district in which the residential development is located. - C. Frontage.
+In Rural Residential Districts 1 and 2, each lot shall have no less than 100 feet of lot frontage on a street.
+In all other districts eEach lot shall have no less than 75 feet of lot frontage on a street. - D. Buffering.
+A buffer area of at least 75' in width shall be created around the entire perimeter of the parcel subdivision.
+For parcels subdivisions that front on one of the following roads: Tuttle, Greely, Blanchard, and Foreside Road, the buffer area along those roads shall be 150'.
+A buffer area at least 75 feet in depth shall be established between the clustered residential development and abutting tracts or parcels of land and between the clustered residential development and existing streets and roads adjoining or abutting the clustered residential development.
+Such buffer shall be designed to mitigate potential adverse impacts (including glare, noise, and unsightly views of service areas).
+Buffering shall consist of trees, landscaping, fencing, grading, or a combination of some or all of these techniques.
+Where possible, existing trees and vegetation shall be preserved in buffer areas, except that vegetation classified as an invasive plants or species may be removed.